dbHackathon2017/hackathon/README.md

 # Run Instructions

 There is no binary to run, no main() function, only test functions to execute some sample code for demonstration purposes.
-A remote factomd instance has been deployed that blocks produces blocks every second, so submitted entries are added to the chain nearly immediately.
+A remote factomd instance with a local Factom chain has been deployed with blocks being produced every six seconds, so submitted entries are added to the chain nearly instantly.

-The following entry credit keys have lots of money in it to use for demonstration purposes:
+The following entry outputs contain lots of Factoids.
+Feel free to use them for demonstration purposes:

-Steven's node:
+Steven's instance:
 - Es3cpDrGJRZpJBqZ3PwdohDpmMcXqmr8PuN2yyzBdB2rZ2McEtu1
 - EC29nUzTTopMuwEHgPGZ8eBvTGEgzPHErbJU8HVPXxTvKjP37hK6

-Jeroen's node
+Jeroen's instance:
 - FA2Ucjw1pBzrCxDJP82yCbhzk9BFU2aWdb1VqitBot3mFAseW6Uo
 - FA2DfCwFhYWYVcZ8hya9JGgwnMSCd3RwEqCyA9qJ6qBbqkeBarEf

-factom-write/util.go : GetECAddress() will return this address.
+factom-write/util.go : GetECAddress() will return these address.

-To make use of the remote factomd instance, use the following function:
+To make use of the remote factomd instance, execute the following function:
 ```
 factom.SetFactomdServer(constants.REMOTE_HOST)
 ```